Common

 string not required

-Important Note: This can also be defined using a secret which is strongly recommended especially for containerized deployments.
+This can also be defined using a secret which is strongly recommended especially for containerized deployments.

 The private key to be used with the certificate_chain for mutual TLS authentication.
 The public key material of the private key must match the private key of the first certificate in the certificate_chain.

-The value must be one private key encoded in the DER base64 ( RFC4648) encoded PEM format and must be encoded per the PKCS#8, PKCS#1, or SECG1 specifications.
+The value must be one private key encoded in the DER base64 (RFC4648) encoded PEM format and must be encoded per the PKCS#8, PKCS#1, or SECG1 specifications.

 Server Buffers